Federal Miller Act Payment Bond Claim: Who Gets Paid and Who Does Not? What Are the Deadlines?

 The diagram below is illustrative.
 In the diagram, only subcontractors and material suppliers ABOVE the heavy black dashed line can make a claim against the original contractor’s Miller Act Payment Bond.
 Those below the line are barred from making a Miller Act Claim:

-WHAT CLAIMS DEADLINES APPY?
+WHAT CLAIMS DEADLINES APPLY?

 • If you are the original (prime) contractor, and you are not paid, you may bring a breach of contract claim is against the federal government.
 You cannot make a claim on the Miller Act Bond.
 Contact your attorney about filing a lawsuit.